NASA-Tensegrity-Robotics-Toolkit/NTRTsim/doc/source/motors-and-cables.rst

 2. Motors can be perfect actuators (easy to control) or possess inertia, friction, and a torque speed curve.

-Both of these are actuated with simple switches in the builder tools.
+Both of these are chosen with simple switches (similar child classes) in the builder tools.

 Cables
 --------------